ckulka/baikal-docker/README.md

 ### `ckulka/baikal:experimental`

-This image builds the `master` branch from the source repository [ckulka/baikal-docker](https://github.com/ckulka/baikal-docker).
-Use at your own risk.
+This image has the latest code from the source repository [ckulka/baikal-docker](https://github.com/ckulka/baikal-docker), mainly used for testing before a version is released.
+Use this at your own risk.

 ### `ckulka/baikal:nginx`